 Leather: Leather is a timeless choice that promises to get better with age.
 While extra care should be taken to seek out the right cleaning materials (abrasive cleaners are an absolute no-no), leather is a forgiving fabric that develops a characterful patina over time.

 Velvet: While it’s a contemporary and opulent choice that boasts a beautiful depth of color, there’s no getting around the fact that velvet is a more fragile textile.
 Prone to crushing and bruising, it’s a grown-up choice for a drawing or sitting room, where drinks should be consumed with extra caution.

 Take the time to touch and explore how fabrics behave under different lighting in your home — you can order up to five complimentary sample swatches of our fabrics.

 As mentioned previously, loose covers offer peace of mind in that they can easily be whipped off and cleaned if any spillages or accidents occur.
 They can also be changed up as you please; purchase an alternate color for a different look, or have some made up in a fabric of your choice.

 While upholstered sofas don’t have this flexibility, and need professional cleaning, they do generally offer a more tailored, sophisticated profile than their loose-covered cousins.
 As such, they will work well anywhere, even in the smartest of drawing rooms.

-All seat and back cushions require some plumping to look and feel their best, but those made from a thick foam core wrapped in a layer of fiber, such as the Aubourn range, are low-maintenance.
+All seat and back cushions require some plumping to look and feel their best, but those made from a thick foam core wrapped in a layer of fiber are low-maintenance.
 Seat covers should be rotated and redressed regularly, while plumping the cushions occasionally will help to restore air between the fibers, thus maintaining their shape.